Leicester With the Kids

 Getting there: From Leicester Train Station, New Walk Museum is a 5-minute walk away.

-There’s plenty of great things to do in Leicester with the kids.
+There’s plenty of great things to do in Leicester with your kids.
 Whenever you decide to go, make sure you take advantage of great savings with CrossCountry Advance train tickets.